Seeing the Unseen: Learning Basis Confounder Representations for Robust Traffic Prediction: Model

 \textbf{Task \#3: Traffic Load Prediction}.
-The traffic load is a kind of important semantic context that describes the congestion level of a road segment or a spatial region.
-It also has an impact on the change of future traffic.
-For example, when the traffic load reaches saturation, the traffic is more likely to be congested and traffic flow may drop in the near future.
-Therefore, we propose a traffic load prediction task to enable the traffic representation to be aware of the current traffic state.

-Specifically, we approximate the traffic load capacity of the $n$-th node by using the historical maximum traffic flow, \ie $CP_n = \max(\bm{x}_{t,n})\in \mathbb{R}^{d}, t \in [1, \tau]$. $\tau$ is the total number of time steps in the training set. $\max(\cdot)$ keeps the original dimension of the input.
-Then, we divide traffic flows into 6 load levels and calculate the traffic load of the $n$-th node by $\bm{y}_{n}^{(3)} = \lceil 5 {\bm{x}_{t+1, n}}/{CP_n} \rceil \in \{0, \dots, 5\}^d$.
-Since there may be some missing load states and the load states are quite imbalanced in practice, we adopt the mean square error (MSE) loss to optimize the \emph{traffic load prediction} task as
+The traffic load is a kind of semantic information describing the congestion level of traffic entities.
+It acts as a confounder and has an impact on the change of future traffic.
+For example, when the load reaches saturation, the traffic is more likely to be congested, causing traffic speeds and inflow/outflow to drop in subsequent time slots.
+Therefore, we propose a traffic load prediction task to inject dynamic load information into confounder representations.
+Specifically, we approximate the load capacity of the $n$-th node by using the historical maximum traffic flow, \ie { $CP_n = \max(\{\bm{x}_{t,n}\}_1^{\tau})\in \mathbb{R}^{F}$}. $\tau$ denotes the number of time slots in the training set. $\max(\cdot)$ extracts the maximum value of each feature.
+Then, we divide flow volume into 6 load levels and calculate the traffic load of the $n$-th node via { $\bm{y}_{n}^{(3)} = \lceil 5 {\bm{y}_ n}/{CP_n} \rceil \in \{0, \dots, 5\}^F$}, where $\bm{y}_ n$ is the label data in the main traffic prediction problem.
+Since load states are quite imbalanced in practice, we adopt the Mean Square Error (MSE) to optimize this task:

-where $g_{3}(\cdot)$ is the traffic load predictor implemented by a two-layer MLP, and $\tilde{\bm{z}}_{i}$ is the same node representation as in Task \#1.
+where $g_{3}(\cdot)$ is the load prediction head implemented by a two-layer MLP, and $\bm{c}_{n}$ is the confounder representation.
+It is worth noting that though quantized as a discrete value, traffic load has a relative size relationship.
+Regression loss like MSE is more suitable than classification loss since MSE can perceive size differences.

+Lastly, we jointly minimize all three self-supervised loss functions to train representation $\bm{C}$, making it fuse information of various confounders.
+The target loss of confounder-orient self-supervised learning is defined as

+{\textbf{Remark:}} The selected representative factors that serve as self-supervised signals can instruct our model to effectively identify more information about latent confounders.
+By training auxiliary tasks that capitalize on these signals, we enhance our model to learn robust representations capable of previously unseen confounders.